You can choose from one of two concentrations in this 42- to 48-credit graduate program:

 Our students have a nearly perfect (99 percent) first-time pass record on the National Counselor Exam.

-This track prepares you for jobs:
+This concentration prepares you for jobs:

 You'll earn a Master of Science degree that meets the guidelines for education and training at the master's level in industrial-organizational psychology, as set forth by the Society for Industrial and Organizational Psychology.